skellis46/slipbox/literature notes/Seth - Being You.md

 > The role of the FEP can be understood as motivating and facilitating the interpretation of other, more specific theories; theories which are amenable to refutation by experiment.
 (Location 3368)

-- Note above re [[embodied intelligence project]] and strategy for Jane's involvement
+- Note above re [[somatics-body-awareness-transparencies project]] and strategy for Jane's involvement

 ---
 _reference:_ Seth, A. (2021) _Being You: A New Science of Consciousness_.
 London: Faber & Faber